jekyll/jekyll/docs/_docs/themes.md

 For help getting started, read /path/to/my-awesome-theme/README.md.
 ```

-Add your template files in the corresponding folders, complete the `.gemspec` and the README files according to your needs.
+Add your template files in the corresponding folders.
+Then complete the `.gemspec` and the README files according to your needs.

 ### Layouts and includes